Management Information Systems (MISY)

 Department: College of Business

 This course introduces students to the concepts, capabilities and benefits of Customer Relationship Management (CRM), the use of CRM by companies for customer acquisition, retention and development, and the implementation of CRM using concurrent technologies.
 The course covers various aspects of operational, strategic and analytical CRM.
-Students access CRM platforms such as SAP and SalesForce to learn how to enable marketing, sales and service transactions related to the CRM processes.
+Students access leading industrial platforms to learn how to enable marketing, sales, and service transactions related to the CRM processes.

 Restriction(s):